crindlisbacher/poole/index.md

 As seen in: Daily Beast, Class Central, American Prospect, OneZero, Jacobin, Daily Poster.

 I also occasionally blog about finance at The Bagholder Report.
 Check out my [article on Harley Marine](https://bagholderreport.substack.com/p/whos-left-holding-the-whole-business): it’s a fun read and explains some of the basics of how securitization works.

-If you're an editor and you're reading this: please reach out if you an article you would like to commission me for.